Cassibelanus/advanced-video/SetupGuide.md

 # DaVinci Resolve Setup Guide

-Before the start of Livewires, you will need to download some files containing everything you'll need for the week.
+Before the start of Livewires, you will need to download the files containing everything you'll need for the week.

 ### IMPORTANT STEPS: